ai-mindset/ai-mindset.github.io/_posts/2025-01-26-go-pragmatic-modern-development.md

 - Single, clear way to solve problems, reducing team friction
 - Lightweight development environment compared to JVM, .NET, BEAM or Node.js

-While Python remains dominant for ML/AI research and prototyping, Go excels in production environments where code maintainability, performance, and team collaboration are crucial.
+While Python remains dominant for ML/AI research, prototyping and -frequently- production, Go excels in production environments where code maintainability, performance, and team collaboration are crucial.
 Its intentionally limited feature set, combined with a comprehensive standard library and maturing ML ecosystem, makes it a very attractive choice for developers seeking simplicity without sacrificing capability.
 The language's design philosophy strongly aligns with my needs as a Data professional looking to reduce tooling complexity and maintain consistent, reliable codebases.
 Go's lightweight yet rich toolchain allows writing safe, efficient AI and data-oriented code based on simplicity and reliability.
-This refreshing alternative in today's complex development landscape has convinced me to base my practice on Go's principled approach to software development.
+This refreshing alternative in today's complex development landscape has strongly tempted me to start moving my practice to Go's more principled approach.